wearetheframers/frame-core-wip/docs/Architecture/_main_/main.md

    - The `Agency` generates roles and goals based on the seed story if not provided.

 2. **Perception and Thought Process**
    - The `Framer` receives perceptions through the `sense()` method.
+These perceptions can be any type of information or stimulus, not limited to human senses.
+This includes traditional inputs like text, images, or sounds, but also extends to more abstract or non-human sensory data such as magnetic fields, vibrations, internal states like hunger, or any other data that can be analyzed by the language model.
+   - The "prompt" action in a Framer is essentially processing a perception of hearing for text input and responding to it.
    - Perceptions are processed in the `Soul` and stored in short-term memory.
-   - The `Mind` generates new thoughts based on perceptions and memories.
+   - The `Mind` generates new thoughts based on these diverse perceptions and memories.

 3. **Decision Making**
    - The `Brain` component makes decisions based on current perceptions, memories, and thoughts.